 Which Is the Best DNA Test for Weight Loss?

-All of the nine weight loss DNA kits on this list are great choices.
-The right one for you, though, depends on what you need from your results, how much information you’re after, and of course, your budget.
+The right one for you depends on what you need from your results, how much information you’re after, and of course, your budget.

 If you’re looking for the best all-rounder (and value for money), go for Living DNA, my #1 choice.
 It has everything in one, including a highly detailed exercise and meal plan, and a full list of personalized recommendations just for you.

-If you want to learn about your predisposition for obesity, whether you’re likely to regain lost pounds, and even your perception of taste, choose Toolbox Genomics.
+If you want a personalized meal plan and fitness routine, plus extra diet insights, choose Toolbox Genomics.
 It’s one of the best for analyzing other, important factors that can affect your weight loss.

 Screening your DNA can tell you much more than what to eat or how to exercise.
 Assess for health risks in the comfort of your own home with one of our top picks for at-home health DNA tests.